futures_time::time

 assert_eq!(duration.as_secs(), 5);

-To determine the total number of seconds represented by the Duration, use as_secs in combination with subsec_nanos:
+To determine the total number of seconds represented by the Duration including the fractional part, use as_secs_f64 or as_secs_f32

 Returns the fractional part of this Duration, in whole milliseconds.